tomohisa/dcb-events.github.io/docs/libraries/specification.md

 Each item of a [Query](#query) allows to target events by their [type](#eventtype) and/or [tags](#tags)

-An event, in order to match a specific QueryItem, needs to have the following characteristics:
+An event, to match a specific QueryItem, needs to have the following characteristics:

 - the [type](#eventtype) _MUST_ match **one** of the provided types of the QueryItem
 - the [tags](#tags) _MUST_ contain **all** of the tags specified by the QueryItem